NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

 ## TODO

-1. Please remove all code related to saving data in the localStorage, and don't save anything outside of Redux's state, we are required not to save data in this project, and it ix expected to reset the app to the initial state after refreshing the page.
 2. Whenever the user types something in the address bar, the user is asked to log in before the requested page is shown.
 3. The application asks the user to sign in and shows a 404 page if that poll